The Employee Welfare Fund in Thailand: a new turning point for social protection

 Procedure to be followed by the employer

-The employer must deduct the employee’s share from their pay, add the employer’s share, complete the SorKorLor.3 form with details of the contributions per employee, and make the payment by the 15th of the month following the pay period.
-Once the payment has been made, an official certificate, the SorKorLor.4, is issued in return.
-This document is valid in the event of an inspection and must be kept on file.
+The employer must deduct the employee’s share from the employee’s salary, add the employer’s share, complete the SorKorLor.3 form with detailed contributions for each employee, and submit the payment by the 15th day of the month following the pay period.
+After the employer completes the payment, the authorities issue the official SorKorLor.4 certificate.
+The employer must keep this document on file and present it during any inspection.

 Penalties for non-compliance